Castle Risk

 Castle Risk is a version of the board game Risk that is played on a map of Europe.
-It was first released as a stand-alone game by Parker Brothers in 1986 and later appeared on the reverse side of the board in an early 1990s version of the standard Risk game.
+It is one of the first variants of Risk, first released as a stand-alone game in Europe by Parker Brothers in 1986; it later appeared on the reverse side of the standard Risk board in a combined version published in 1990.
+The game never officially was released in the United Kingdom.
+The Castle Risk map board was reused in another variant, published in 1999 as Risk: Edition Napoleon.